jrubio1/Stone-and-Sod-CRM/README.md

 # Stone and Sod CRM

-This is a web application for lawn maintenance businesses, built with Next.js (App Router), a Node.js/Express.js API, and PostgreSQL, all orchestrated with Docker.
+This is a web application for Stone and Sod Pros, a lawn maintenance business.
+It's built with Next.js (App Router), a Node.js/Express.js API, and PostgreSQL, all orchestrated with Docker.
+This version is simplified for a single-company use case.

 ## Features

+- Single-company application (Stone and Sod Pros).
 - User Roles: Admin, Manager, Crew Lead, Employee.
-- Modules: My Day, KPI Dashboard, Customers, Team, Resources, Equipment, Finances, Reports.
+- Modules: My Day, KPI Dashboard, Customers, Team, Resources, Equipment, Finances, Reports (future development).
-- Comprehensive data models for customers, properties, jobs, employees, inventory, equipment, invoices, and more.
+- Comprehensive data models for customers, properties, jobs, employees, inventory, equipment, invoices, and more (future development).

 ## Getting Started